Papon (singer)

-Angaraag Mahanta (born 24 November 1975), known by his stagename Papon, is an Indian playback singer and composer from Assam.
-Papon has also sung in many languages apart from Assamese like Hindi, Bengali, Tamil and Marathi.
+Angaraag Mahanta (Note: /as/.) (/as/; born 24 November 1975), known by his stagename Papon, (Note: /as/.) is an Indian playback singer and composer from Assam.
+Papon has a wide variety of influences and considered to be an extremely versatile artist.
+Papon has sung in Assamese, Hindi, Bengali, Tamil, Marathi, Urdu, Mising, Bodo, Tiwa, Punjabi and Odia.
 He is the lead vocalist and founder of the folk-fusion band Papon and The East India Company.
 He is the son of the noted Assamese singer Khagen Mahanta and Archana Mahanta.

 Career

-Papon started his musical journey in the year 1998 with the Assamese song "Nasaba Sokule" from the album Snigdha Junak.
-In 2004 he released his first album, Junaki Raati.
+Papon made his official debut as a singer with the Assamese track, "Gaantu je gaai asila" from the album "Aamiu Gao Gaan" in 1988.
+In 1998 he also sang the Assamese song "Nasaba Sokule" with Zubeen Garg, on the album Snigdha Junak.In 2004 he released his first album, Junaki Raati.

-Papon made his debut in Bollywood with the song "Om mantra" from the film Strings - bound by faith in 2006.
+Papon made his debut in Bollywood with the song "Om mantra" from the film Strings – bound by faith in 2006.
 In 2011, his song was "Jiyein Kyun" from the movie Dum Maro Dum which was his first big hit.
 In 2014, he sang "Lakeerein", which is a poem by Gulzar, for the film Kya Dilli Kya Lahore and "Sun RI Bavli" for Nagesh Kukunoor's film Lakshmi.
 In 2015, he sang "Moh moh ke dhage" for the film Dum Laga Ke Haisha and "Humnava" in Hamari Adhuri Kahani (2015).
 In 2016, he sang "Bulleya" for the film Sultan.
 In August 2016, Red Bull released "Hometown Heroes," a seven-part documentary web series that revisits the story of Papon's youth and rising career.
 Papon's 2018 song "Baba Bolta Hain Bas Ho Gaya", from the movie Sanju, comments on differences between the real Sanju and the "reel" Sanju.

+Filmography

 Television

-In 2013, Papon was responsible for the theme song for MTV Roadies X: Battle for Glory – "Jajabor" (Jajabor being an Assemese word for yayavar - "traveler").
+In 2013, Papon was responsible for the theme song for MTV Roadies X: Battle for Glory – "Jajabor" (Jajabor being an Assemese word for yayavar – "traveler").

 In 2017, he was one of the judge in The Voice India Kids.